 This nonconformist tradition was maintained during the nineteenth century for in

-the religious census at Preston taken in 1886, 104 local villagers declared that
+the religious census of Preston taken in 1886, 104 local villagers declared that

 they were Baptists.
 Seventy -